ducaale/hack-cpu-emulator/README.md

 - Press `j` and `k` for navigating the content of the memory.
 - Press `r` to edit the memory at a certain address.
 Use `Enter` to confirm the edit and `Esc` to cancel.
 - Press `b` to enter keyboard mode.
+Use `Esc` to exit the mode.
-- Press `f` to maximize the computer screen
+- Press `f` to toggle maximizing the computer screen.
-- Press `q` to quit the program
+- Press `q` to quit the program.

 ## Todos
 - [x] Implement screen widget